 Unfortunately, you need to change the parameters of the tracing manually in order to get the same results in Adobe Illustrator CS6.

 Let's try to make the tracing of the texture.
 We will use the same Black&White Logo preset.
 As we can see, the result of the tracing in Adobe Illustrator CS5 looks better than in Adobe Illustrator CS6

 I've used different presets and operated the parameters manually, but I still couldn't get the result which would correspond to the result that can be made in Adobe Illustrator CS5.

-The new tracing engine really works good with the photos and allows quick and accurate vector silhouettes.
+The new tracing engine really works well with the photos and allows quick and accurate vector silhouettes.
 But when you use it for tracing sketches and textures you will need to operate all the tracing processes manually, and that will not always show good result.
 If you work with the sketches and textures, the Live Trace feature in Adobe Illustrator CS5 shows good results when you use the presets.
 Have you used the trace features in Adobe CS6 yet?
 If so, what do you think?

 Subscribe below and we’ll send you a weekly email summary of all new Design & Illustration tutorials.
 Never miss out on learning about the next big thing.Update me weekly

 Envato Tuts+ tutorials are translated into other languages by our community members—you can be involved too!Translate this post